BizShuk/bizshuk.github.io/resume/interview_question.md

 3. talking about your experience
 4. what kind of personalities do you have?
-5. some questions ,related with previous experience,from interviewer 1.
+5. some questions ,related with previous experience,from interviewer
+    1.
-    2. 3
+    2.
     3. what do you do when you don't know how to do a job you're assigned?
-    4.
+    4. why do you leave your jobs?
 6. ask some questions to know the company culture and roles
+    1. what is tech stacks?
-    1. working atmospheres
+    2. working atmospheres
-    2. what do I do in first 3 months? any trainning process?
+    3. what do I do in first 3 months? any trainning process?
-    3.
+    4. what about the role ? any challenges you think I'll face wtih ?
+    5. what's the role responsibilities? which department is the role belong to ?
+    6.
-7. 1
+7. Ending
-8.
+    1. what do you think of me so far?
+    2. any else you want to share with me?
+    3. I've done in this time
+8. So, when would I be informed ?

 # particular things for specific company
 ### booking.com
 1. What is Spare Time? ref: [A Few Small Things We Built In Our Spare Time](http://blog.booking.com/a-few-fun-tools-we-build-at-booking.html)
 2. why am I interested in the job
+3. There is a quote on career wensite "Have the freedom to make a difference, every day.".
+Could you describe how you make difference?

 # Interview with professional lead